Kes (band): Performance

 Kes live shows incorporate additional musicians Mario Callender (keyboards), Robbie "Styles" Persaud (DJ and samples), Ricardo Rameshwar (keyboards and musical director) and Aaron Vereen (percussion).
-For Kes and other local acts the Trinidadian Carnival season, which typically starts from Boxing Day until the beginning of Lent, is usually the most hectic and demanding period.
-Thousands of visitors arrive for the annual festival and weeks of concert events.
-Though each Kes performance is highly energetic, it is common during this period to perform two or three shows nightly.
 During the carnival festival, Kes also makes multiple appearances and performances on various music trucks as masqueraders and spectators parade thought the streets.
 Kes has performed all over the Caribbean, United States, Canada, Europe and parts of Asia including Japan and China.
 The band has opened for acts such as Sugar Ray (2005), Musiq Soulchild (2008), Sean Paul, Rihanna, (2006), John Legend (2006), Maroon 5 (2010), Evanescence (2011) and Ne-Yo (2013).
 In 2016, Kees shared the stage with British music sensation, Joss Stone, where they sang a duet, of their carnival 2016 hit song, "For the Love of the Music".